davz17/CustomerInfo/README.md

 # CustomerInfo
-ASP.Net Core MVC application for displaying customer records stored in SQLlite around 500k records implemented using PagedList.
-With functionality to import data from CSV file implemented using Web API and JQuery.
-Additional functionalities such as search, add new record, export and print.
+A simple customer management web application for displaying records in pagedlist.
+Contains other features such as search, add new, export and print.
+Created using ASP.Net core mvc, SQLlite, and Entity Framework.
+Also allows user to import data from CSV file.
+Implemented using web api and JQuery.
+UI designed using W3.CSS, Bootstrap, and Jquery.